 An overload of iron can have serious health effects over time and may result in organ damage.
 Even though cast-iron isn’t quite as dangerous as lead-based cookware or aluminum if you still insist on using it in your kitchen if you have small children use your cast-iron cookware with discretion.

-So is Is Copper Cookware Safe to Use?.
+So is Is Copper Cookware Safe to Use?
 Copper cookware isn’t safe when left unlined.
-But these days! you’ll have many options to choose from in terms of the type of material used to line these pans.
-Because the pans are not pure copper, this type of cookware is now more affordable than ever.
+But these days, you’ll have many options to choose from in terms of the type of material used to line these pans.
+Because the pans are not pure copper, this type of cookware is now more affordable than ever and has many benefits.
 These pots and pans can make you feel like a pro cook.
 Their beautiful exterior combined with their ability to cook food faster! and more efficiently is exactly why this type of cookware is so popular! and will remain a staple in every pro kitchen in the world.

 As you can see, compared to these other materials, copper cookware remains one of the safest options to use! especially if you choose a stainless-steel lined or tin-lined set.
-As long as you follow the proper precautions! such as using wooden utensils, and re-tinning your cookware once you notice any scratches or damage to the interior,.
+As long as you follow the proper precautions! such as using wooden utensils, and re-tinning your cookware once you notice any scratches or damage to the interior.
 Using copper pots and pans are a perfectly safe option and definitely worth the investment.